bl4szk4/Django_tutorial/readme.md

 - Added login and registration panels
 - Users can be logged in and registered
 - Messages prompts with info about login
-- Restrictions for projects creation - just for logged in users
+- Restrictions for projects creation - just for logged users
 - Added user profile page
+- Added profile changes for logged users

 22.04.2024 - Sharing project on GitHub
 - Added new app: Users